Wayne Sermon: Career

 Wayne Sermon first met Imagine Dragons frontman Dan Reynolds after hearing him perform at a club in Utah and approaching him afterwards about his musical interests.
 Reynolds invited him to join his band and move to Las Vegas.
 Sermon then invited Ben McKee to join the band on bass, and drummer Daniel Platzman, also a friend of Wayne from Berklee College of Music, became the last member to join the group.
 In Las Vegas, the band performed and honed their craft nearly nightly as a lounge act.
 Vegas Music Summit Headliner 2010, and more sent the band on a positive trajectory.
 In November 2011 they signed with Interscope Records and began working with producer Alex da Kid.

 In 2012 their debut album Night Visions brought the band mainstream success.
 It reached 2 on the Billboard 200 chart and won the Billboard Music Award for Best Rock Album (2014).
 Single "It's Time" became the band's first single reaching #15 Billboard Hot 100 and certified multi-platinum by the RIAA.
 Second single "Radioactive" reached #3 Billboard Hot 100 and was certified diamond by the RIAA, becoming the best selling rock song in the history of Nielsen SoundScan.
 Third single "Demons" reached #6 Billboard Hot 100 and was certified multi-platinum by the RIAA.
 Their album made the highest debut for a new rock band in six years (since 2006) and single Radioactive set a record for longest time atop the Billboard Hot Rock Songs chart with 23 consecutive weeks.
 Tracks from the album topped the Billboard Rock Songs, Billboard Alternative Songs, and Billboard Pop Songs charts.
 Radioactive was also nominated for two Grammy Awards, winning the Grammy Award for Best Rock Performance.
 Singles include "I Bet My Life" and "Shots".

 Personal life

 Sermon is one of five children of his parents and grew up a member of the Church of Jesus Christ of Latter-day Saints but has since left the church.

-Wayne has chronic insomnia and will often record songs during the middle of the night, sleeping only a couple of hours a day.
+Sermon has chronic insomnia and will often record songs during the middle of the night, sleeping only a couple of hours a day.